openshift/enhancements/enhancements/machine-api/machine-deletion-hooks.md

 and perform any clean up logic necessary.

-To prevent potential issues here, and to ensure users do not accidentally add hooks, we will leverage the existing Machine API webhooks to prevent new annotations of the deletion hook format from being added to Machines after they have been marked for deletion.
+To prevent potential issues here, and to ensure users do not accidentally add hooks, we will leverage the existing Machine API webhooks to prevent new hooks of the from being added to Machines after they have been marked for deletion.

 ##### Hook failure